duongngyn0510/continuous-deployment-to-gke-cluster/README.md

 After run this command, the GKE cluster can be connected from local.

-## 2. Deploy serving service manully
+## 2. Deploy serving service manually
 Using [Helm chart](https://helm.sh/docs/topics/charts/) to deploy application on GKE cluster.

 ### How-to Guide